LiteFarmOrg/LiteFarm/README.md

 Please see https://ngrok.com/ for more general information about ngrok.

+While not required for most developers.
 Use cases in which we currently utilize ngrok at LiteFarm include:

 - Testing local changes on phones or different devices
 - Testing local changes when working with other APIs and integrations